SystemsApproach/sdn/access.rst

    :align: center

-   A Radio Access Network (RAN) connecting a set of cellular devices (UEs) to a Mobile Core hosted in a Central Office.
+   A Radio Access Network (RAN) connecting a set of cellular devices (User Equipment—UEs) to a Mobile Core hosted in a Central Office.

 The figure shows the Mobile Core and set of base stations interconnected by a backhaul network.
 The technology used to implement